Joe-Shin/Chain-of-Affect-Compound-FER/README.md

-# Chain-of-Affect_Compound-FER
+# Chain-of-Affect Compound Facial Expression Recognition
-This is the repository for the Chain of Affect model, a VLM-based pipeline for compound FER
+This is the repository for the Chain of Affect model, a VLM-based pipeline for compound facial expression recognition (FER).

 ## 📑 Table of Contents
 - [About the Project](#about-the-project)